-Other comprehensive income: defined as the changes of the equity in the current period, including unrealized gains (losses) on available-for-sale financial assets, gains (losses) on effective portion of cash flow hedges, gains (losses) on exchange differences on translation of foreign financial statements, unrealized revaluation surplus.
+Other comprehensive income: defined as the changes of the equity in the current period, including unrealized valuation gains and loss from financial assets measured at fair value through other comprehensive income, gains and loss on hedging instruments, gains and loss on exchange differences on translation of foreign financial statements, unrealized revaluation surplus.

 Total comprehensive income: defined as the components of the profit (or loss) for the period and other comprehensive income.

 The statement of changes in equity: defined as the changes in the items of the equity.
 The item categories and contents are as follows: